 - If drying time seems longer than normal, call a qualified contractor to inspect your dryer.

 - Repeated movement of your dryer can cause the flexible fuel line on the back to crack, resulting in a gas leak.
 At least once a year, check and replace rusty or damaged hoses and connectors.
 Be sure the fuel line valve is in the "off" position before replacing the tubing or call a qualified heating contractor.

 Outdoor Grill Tips

-- Shut off the gas before you clean, paint or perform similar maintenance work.
+- Shut off the gas before you clean, paint or perform maintenance work.

 - Before using your gas grill, make sure all connections are secure and the hoses don't have any cracks or holes.